 Bill Cosby and Rape Culture

-AT THIS POINT, it’s pretty safe to say Bill Cosby is a rapist.
+At this point, it’s pretty safe to say Bill Cosby is a rapist.
 The number of victims just adds to the horror and gives me chills.
 But in a very twisted way, it is not even relevant.
 He is a rapist and should pay for his crimes.
-He admitted to drugging women and having sexual intercourse with them while they were unconscious… which equals rape.
+He admitted to drugging women and having sexual intercourse with them while they were unconscious… which equals to rape.
 There is no arguing with that.
 I don’t even see how this could be considered as ‘consensual’.